atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     3. Click on the item and replace the `Digest` value with the given value in the error message.

-??? tip "How do I deal with Pre-existing state in multiple environment?"
+??? tip "How do I deal with pre-existing state in multiple environment?"

     If you start installing a new environment while you already have an active environment installed before, you should *NOT* use the pre-existing state.